 - At the second appointment the front of the crown is prepared to have the new facing bonded to it, and the new facing is bonded over the old crown work.
-You end up with a great looking new veneer without removing the old work.
-(The veneer hides it and covers it up).
+You end up with a great looking new porcelain veneer without removing the old work.
+(The porcelain veneer hides it and covers it up).

 The positives?
 No shot, no drilling, very little time in the chair, low costs and a beautiful new restoration.
 The negatives?
 Very few.
 Occasionally some reduction of the front or defective area of the old crown needs to be done to allow the new work to cement on and not cover decayed or defective areas and to not be too thick.
 Some cases that give the appearance of being too thick simply are not candidates for this procedure without reducing the front of the crown enough to keep the new crown in alignment.
 This too is a simple procedure.
-Veneers whether connected to tooth structure or old crowns can occasionally pop off.
+Porcelain veneers whether connected to tooth structure or old crowns can occasionally pop off.
 If they do they usually can be recemented.
 This is a beautiful way to repair old and defective crowns without removing them.
 Of course natural teeth can be done as well, straightening and aligning the teeth and closing gaps to create a perfect new smile.

 Since there is very little chair time and preparation time and temporization time involved these can be done for a lot less than your conventional crown or veneer.
 They will give you truly beautiful new teeth without all the hassle of conventional crowns and bridgework.

-Q. What is a veneer?
+Q. What is a porcelain veneer?

 Q. What is a non-reduction veneer?

-A. On a tooth with reduction veneers we shave about 1 mm of enamel off of the front of the tooth and take an impression of this reduction to send to the lab for them to make the veneer.
-We do this so that when the veneer is cemented the tooth would be no thicker than it originally was (the amount of reduction will match the thickness of the veneer).
+A. On a tooth with reduction veneers we shave about 1 mm of enamel off of the front of the tooth and take an impression of this reduction to send to the lab for them to make the porcelain veneer.
+We do this so that when that porcelain veneer is cemented the tooth would be no thicker than it originally was (the amount of reduction will match the thickness of the veneer).
 A non-reduction veneer requires no tooth grinding (no elimination of enamel).